teilomillet/hapax-py/docs/openlit.md

-# OpenLit Integration in Hapax
+# Basic OpenLit Integration in Hapax

 Hapax is built on top of OpenLit to provide comprehensive monitoring and observability for your graph operations.
-The integration is designed to be simple by default, but customizable when needed.
+This document covers the basic integration with OpenLit.
+For advanced features such as GPU monitoring and evaluations, see the [Advanced OpenLit Integration](openlit_integration.md).

 ## Quick Setup